 The largest deep soil mixing flood protection project completed in the United States

-To meet the project’s aggressive schedule, Alberici continuously worked two shifts, placing up to 30,000 cubic yards of material each day.
-To keep materials steadily flowing to the project, Alberici installed a 30-foot wide, six-mile road and a temporary floating bridge.
-Ultimately, the project was completed on schedule.
+To meet the aggressive schedule, Alberici continuously worked two shifts, placing up to 3,000 cubic yards of material daily.
+The construction required the installation of a 30-foot wide, six-mile road and a temporary floating bridge to ensure a steady flow of materials to the project site.